Olex2/help/gui/EN/work/toolbox_work.md

 |`CalcFourier`| Calculates the map according to the settings set in the map tool.|

-# Peak and Uiso Sliders
+# Peak & Uiso Sliders

 ## Electron Density Peak Slider
 Electron Density Peak Slider Move the slider to the **left** to filter out strongest peaks first, or to the **right** to filter out weakest peaks first.
 You can then do things like `name $Q C` - and this will only apply to the currently visible peaks.
 The same goes for the Select and Delete buttons.